alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-build-compute-vm-image.md

 This will verify that you are on the correct branch and up to date with `origin`.
 You can include this confirmation in any record you keep of your deployment.

 ## :gift: 2.
-(Optional) Customising the build image
+(Optional) Customise the build configuration

 Provisioning a VM with all the Safe Haven software is done using [cloud-init](https://cloudinit.readthedocs.io/en/latest/).
 This takes a basic Ubuntu image and installs and configures all the necessary software packages.

-The cloud-init file used here is in the `deployment/dsvm_images/cloud-init` folder.
-The most common changes to this image that you are likely to want to make are to add a new package or to update the version of an existing package.
+In general, this image should cover most use cases, but it's possible that you may want to customise it for your particular circumstances, for example if you want to add a new package or to update the version of an existing package.

 ### Adding a new apt package